MicrosoftDocs/azure-databases-docs/articles/cosmos-db/container-copy.md

 1. The offline copy jobs utilize [Change streams](mongodb/change-streams.md?tabs=javascript) to copy the data and replicate incremental changes from the source collection to the destination collection.
 1. The platform might de-allocate the instances if they're idle for longer than 15 minutes.

-> [!NOTE]
->  We strongly recommend that you stop performing any operations on the source collection before you begin the offline collection copy job.
-Item deletions and updates that are done on the source collection after you start the copy job might not be captured.
-If you continue to perform operations on the source collection while the copy job is in progress, you might have duplicate or missing data on the target collection.

 ::: zone-end

 ::: zone pivot="api-apache-cassandra"